 MIN 224 Missions and Culture (3) This course aims to prepare students for Christian service in societies that differ significantly from their own.
 Students will research the features of a distant people group from historical and worldview perspectives, and consider how missionaries to such places can adapt themselves to significantly different cultural circumstances while bringing the heart of the gospel into such situations.
+Offered periodically.
+Society Group C option.

 MIN 225 Globalism and Multiculturalism (3) This course explores the phenomenon of globalism in the 21st century as the world's "global village" is being forged by the inexorable forces of instantaneous communication, international transportation and trans-national corporations.
 Students will learn how these forces are influencing various aspects of life, from religion to politics to family dynamics, and will be encouraged to consider Christian responses to these forces.
+Offered periodically.
+Society Group C option.